wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 ## Add components

-Complete the following to register a new component.
+Complete the following to add a new component.

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` and `<componentType>` with the values that you want and press Enter.